YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the donor area is also thinner than usual, surgery should wait.
 Donor grafts come from a limited area, so the scalp picture needs to be stable before that reserve is used.
 Operating while the donor looks artificially weak can lead to an overly cautious plan.
 Operating while the recipient area looks artificially empty can lead to an overly aggressive plan.
 Both mistakes come from reading the scalp too early.

-When the shedding has settled and a stable pattern remains, the decision becomes more surgical.
+When shedding has settled and a stable pattern remains, the decision becomes more surgical.
 At that stage, being a good candidate for a hair transplant depends on the remaining pattern, donor strength, age, hair caliber, medical history, and whether future loss has been planned for.

 Can a transplant help if telogen effluvium reveals real balding?

 Yes, but the order matters.
 Telogen effluvium can reveal a pattern that was already there.
 A man may notice that after shedding improves, the frontal corners or crown still look thin.
 A woman may notice that after postpartum or nutritional shedding settles, the part line remains wider or the frontal hairline still lacks density.
-In those cases, a hair transplant may help the permanent pattern, not the temporary shedding itself.
+In those cases, a transplant may help the permanent pattern, not the temporary shedding itself.

 The consultation has to answer two questions separately.
 How much of the current loss is likely to recover with time or medical correction?
 How much represents stable permanent thinning that donor grafts can improve?
 If those questions are mixed together, the plan becomes too aggressive or too vague.